 At least 51 per cent will be invested in transferable securities and money market instruments.
-These portfolio assets and investments in internal funds are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.
+These portfolio assets are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.

-#2 Other: The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations), derivatives and third-party funds.
+#2 Other: The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations) and derivatives.